 The County Court action is all about the County Court and credit debts.
 If you fail to make a payment to the creditor and can’t reach an agreement to pay back the debt, then the creditors can file a case against you.

-And not only the creditors will take the help of the court to get back that money, but the non-creditors can also use the County Court to come to a judgment.
+And not only the creditors will take the help of the Debt Advisory Service or court to get back that money, but the non-creditors can also use the County Court Judgement to come to a judgment.

 Here is a list of the case where the non-creditors can take the help of the County Court: